SolaceDev/codelab-4-codelab/codelab-4-codelab.md

 * Provide code used in a public git repo

 ### Where to create your codelab
 It is recommended that you create your codelab in a git repository for version tracking.
-This can be in the SolaceDev or SolaceSe git organizations.
+This can be in a Solace git org such as SolaceDev or SolaceSe; or a personal repo if preferred.
 It is fine to keep the codelab markdown in the same repository as sample code if desired.

 An example structure for a codelab repo can be seen [here](https://github.com/SolaceDev/codelab-4-codelab)